Skip to main content

 SMTP Dispatch Pipeline Integration

-1. Pre-flight Check: Run the validation payload.
-If contrast ratios fail or !important overrides are missing, block the dispatch.
+1. Pre-flight Check: Run headless dark mode validation.
+If contrast ratios fail or !important overrides are missing on key containers, block the dispatch.

-2. Dynamic Compilation: Inject client-specific CSS variants based on recipient domain heuristics (e.g., @gmail.com receives aggressive inline overrides).
+2. Dynamic Compilation: Inject client-specific CSS variants based on template configuration.

-3. Fallback Routing: If dark mode validation fails for >15% of test clients, route to a light-mode-only template with neutral grays to prevent brand distortion.
+3. Fallback Routing: If dark mode validation fails for a significant portion of test clients, route to a light-mode-only template with neutral grays to prevent brand distortion.

 Implementation Checklist

-• [ ] Validate outputs via headless rendering APIs before production SMTP dispatch.
+• Validate outputs via headless rendering with forced dark color scheme before production SMTP dispatch.

 By standardizing these patterns, engineering teams can deliver consistent dark mode experiences without compromising deliverability, rendering fidelity, or transactional system performance.